DeMo: Decoupled Momentum Optimization: Introduction

+This approach drastically reduces the required inter-accelerator communication bandwidth, potentially by several orders of magnitude.
+Our primary contributions are: \begin{itemize} \item We identify the momentum term in distributed optimization as a compressible, information-rich surrogate for raw gradients. \item We propose \textbf{DeMo}, a communication-efficient framework that decouples momentum updates and leverages the momentum itself as a built-in error feedback mechanism. \item We demonstrate that our method significantly relaxes the hardware and co-location constraints for large-scale training, paving the way for more flexible, geographically distributed, and cost-effective training paradigms. \end{itemize}

 The remainder of this paper is organized as follows.
-Section \ref{sec:background} reviews the relevant background and related work.
-Section \ref{sec:methodolgy} presents our methodology and theoretical foundations.
-Section \ref{sec:experiment} details our experimental setup and results.
-Finally, Section \ref{sec:conclusion} concludes with implications and future directions.
+We review related work in Section~\ref{sec:intro}, \ref{sec:related}.
+In Section \ref{sec:2}, we present the DeMo algorithm and its theoretical guarantees.
+Section \ref{sec:experiment} provides empirical results demonstrating DeMo's effectiveness, followed by ablation studies.
+Finally, we conclude in Section ~\ref{sec:conclusion}.